Innovative Teaching Grant

 Award of Funds:

-Grants Awards for 2018-2019: $200 - $5000 will be awarded to individual teacher initiated programs or projects.
+Grants Awards: $200 - $5000 will be awarded to individual teacher initiated programs or projects.
 The number of awards will depend on the funds available from the Huffman Education Foundation.

 Selection Criteria will be based on one or more of the following: